cx9941/Pre-DyGAE/README.md

     ├── train_task2.py              # Test code for OSD forecasting
     ├── trainer.py                  # Train and Test functions
     ├── utils.py                    # Tools
 └── scripts                         # The running command
     ├── task1.py                    # The pipeline for OSD graph completion
     └── task2.py                    # The pipeline for OSD forecasting
+├── LICENSE                         # The MIT LICENSE
 ├── requirements.txt                # The dependencies
 └── README.md                       # This document
 ```

 ## How to Run Model